Neoclassical Architecture in Nice, France

 While wandering by the seaside, one can find some more neoclassical buildings.
 We know the Quai des Etats-Unis, for example, for its Royal Gate with large columns.
 Not far from here, one can see the main pillars of the Naval Gallery or Galleries Ponchettes.
 The Opera House is located near Cours Saleya, was destroyed and rebuilt in 1826.
 It then became an important building in the history of the neoclassical style in the city.

 Further away, in the heights of Nice, Villa des Palmiers (better known as the Marble Palace) is just as famous for its architecture.
 Its facade is made of Carrara marble and was built stone by stone.
 Its neoclassical style is inspired by the Italian Renaissance.
 The building contains the municipal archives of Nice but the park is open to the public free of charge.
 Space is adorned with numerous statues of stone and bronze.

 Towards the Quartier de la Libération is the Gare du Sud.
 It is an exquisite example of Neoclassical Nice architecture.
 Prosper Bobin designed this building with other architects.
 Other architects are André Biancheri, Nadine Clément, and Paul Ravaux.
 Jean-loup Rouber designed the terminus Grasse-Nice and Digne-Nice.
 It was abandoned for a long time but has since been renovated.
 Moreover, in this neighbourhood located at the top of the boulevard Jean Médecin, we can find some residential buildings in a chic, neoclassical style.

-The city of Nice is well known for its mix of architectural style.
-Strongly inspired by Italian history and its art, Nice welcomes in its streets, vestiges with incomparable lines and thus leaves the possibility for tourists as well as inhabitants to be able to immerse themselves a little more in its cultural environment.
+We know and love the city of Nice for its mix of architectural style.
+Strongly inspired by Italian history and its art, Nice welcomes in its streets.
+Its vestiges are adorned with incomparable lines.
+This leaves the possibility for tourists as well as inhabitants.
+Everyone can immerse themselves a little more in its cultural environment.